Arpanbhagat5/mercari_shopper_app/README.md

 ```

 ## Design Choices

-*   **Local LLM (Ollama and Llama3.2):**  The application uses a local LLM via Ollama for parameter extraction and recommendation generation.
-This choice prioritizes user privacy and offline functionality, as the LLM runs locally without relying on external API services.
-Llama3.2 is chosen as a capable and readily available model in Ollama.
+**Local LLM (Ollama and Llama3.2):**  The application uses a local LLM via Ollama for parameter extraction and recommendation generation.
+This choice is driven by several key factors:
+    *   **Cost-Effectiveness:**  Using a local LLM like Llama3.2 via Ollama eliminates the costs associated with using cloud-based LLM APIs (like OpenAI, Claude, etc.), which can become significant with frequent use.
+Running Ollama locally is free after the initial model download.
+    *   **Privacy:**  Local LLM processing ensures user privacy as the user requests and LLM interactions are processed directly on the user's machine, without sending data to external servers.
+    *   **Offline Functionality:**  Once Ollama and the model are set up, the application can function offline, without requiring a constant internet connection (except for the initial model download and software installation).
+    *   **Ease of Setup and Experimentation:** Ollama provides a relatively straightforward setup process and simplifies experimentation with different open-source LLMs locally.
+It offers a good balance between ease of use and control over the LLM environment.
+    *   **Suitability for Task:** For the task of parameter extraction and recommendation generation in this Mercari Shopper application, a capable local LLM like Llama3.2 is sufficient to achieve reasonable performance, making the complexity and cost of cloud-based APIs less necessary for this particular use case.
+    While cloud-based LLM APIs offer potentially more powerful models and scalability, the benefits of local processing with Ollama are well-aligned with the goals of this project.

 *   **JSON-based Communication with LLM:**  Strict JSON format is enforced for communication with the LLM (both in prompts and expected responses).
 This ensures structured and reliable data exchange, making it easier to parse and process the LLM's output in Python.
 *   **Facet-Based Parameter Matching:**  To improve the accuracy and robustness of parameter extraction, especially for categories, the application employs a facet-based matching mechanism.
 It loads valid category data from `categories.json` and uses the `parameter_matcher.py` module to validate and map extracted category names to category IDs.
 This approach is more scalable and maintainable than relying solely on prompt engineering for parameter validation.
 *   **Simulated Mercari Search:**  For this version, a simulated Mercari search is implemented using a pre-defined dataset.
 This allows for development and testing without requiring access to the real Mercari API and avoids potential rate limits or API key management.
 The `mercari-api.py` library is included as a potential dependency for future real API integration.